chipsalliance/firrtl-spec/abi.md

 consistent way.
 Any public module shall exist as a Verilog module of the same name.

-Each public modules with definitions (e.g. not external modules) shall be placed in a file with the same name.
+Each public module with definitions (e.g. not external modules) shall be placed in a file with the same name.
 No assumption is made of the filename of an implementation of an external module, it is the user's job to include files in such a way in their tools to resolve the name.